 In this paper we study how these observations can be understood and what we can learn from the $J/\psi$ about the properties of the QGP, created in heavy ion collisions.

-The idea to use $J/\psi$'s for such studies goes back to the seminal paper of Matsui and Satz \cite{Matsui:1986dk} who argued that in strongly interacting thermal matter the color charges of the $c$ and $\bar c$ are screened by color charges of the medium to the extent that the $J/\psi$ melts if the density of these charges becomes too large.
-Later this melting has been confirmed by lattice gauge calculations \cite{Mocsy:2007jz,Digal:2001ue} but the exact dissociation temperature, $T_{\rm diss}$, is still unknown.
+The idea to use \Js~ for such studies goes back to the seminal paper of Matsui and Satz \cite{Matsui:1986dk} who argued that in strongly interacting thermal matter the color charges of the $c$ and $\bar c$ are screened by color charges of the medium to the extent that the $J/\psi$ ceases to exist as a bound state if the density of these charges becomes high enough.
+Later this melting has been confirmed by lattice gauge calculations \cite{Mocsy:2007jz,Digal:2001ue} but the exact dissociation temperature, $T_{\rm diss}$, is still subject of debate.

 The Wilson loop allows to determine the free energy between the c and $\bar c$ as a function of their distance.
 The lattice gauge results for the Wilson loop as a function of the temperature allowed to develop a static $c\bar c$ potential which can be employed in a Schrödinger equation and allows for studying how the ground state energy of the $c \bar c$ pair develops as a function of the temperature of the QGP\cite{Bala:2021fkm}.
-Also these calculations came also to the conclusion that there is a limiting temperature above which the {\J} becomes unstable.
+These calculations confirmed the conclusions of \cite{Matsui:1986dk} that there is a limiting temperature above which the {\J} becomes unstable.
 For a recent review we refer to Ref.\cite{Rothkopf:2019ipj}.

-If produced in ultrarelativistic heavy ion collisions the situation is more complex than in a static medium.
-Shortly after the initial binary collisions of the nucleons of projectile and target a high temperature QGP is formed in which a \J~ cannot survive.
+In ultrarelativistic heavy ion collisions the situation is more complex than in a static medium.
+Shortly after the initial binary collisions of the nucleons of projectile and target a high temperature QGP is formed in which a \J cannot survive.
 It can only be produced when the temperature of the expanding system gets lower than $T_{\rm diss}$.
-Therefore, the c and $\bar c$ of the final \J~ and those $c$ and $\bar c$ quarks, which are finally part of open heavy flavour hadrons, traverse initially the same QPG.
-Therefore the knowledge, which one has acquired in the last years about open heavy flavour mesons, is of use also for the study of \J.
+Therefore, the c and $\bar c$ of the final \J and those $c$ and $\bar c$ quarks, which are finally part of open heavy flavour hadrons, traverse initially the same QPG.
+Hence the knowledge, which one has acquired in the last years about open heavy flavour mesons, is also of use also for the study of \J.